G3 Synapse Carbon 109 Review

 Crud/Poor Snow Performance

 It was in this category that the G3 Synapse really surprised us.
 On a wicked windy day, deep in the Wind River wilderness of Wyoming, carrying a full pack of ski mountaineering and overnight gear, our lead tester skied a pitch of wind-affected snow linking fun, bouncy turns on the Synapse.
 His partners, accomplished and athletic skiers on different equipment, charged in after his lead, and promptly got schooled in the breakable, variable conditions.
 The snow was difficult, but the Synapse skis virtually disguised all difficulty.
 No skis in our review performed as well as the Synapse on tricky snow.
 We had okay luck with the Volkl, as well as with our Top Pick DPS Wailer 99 Tour, but they Synapse outperformed them all.
-If you are looking for a true bad snow basher, check out any of what we tested in the All Mountain Ski Review.
+If you are looking for a true bad snow basher, check out any of what we tested in our all mountain ski review.
 It is in poor snow (and at speed on any sort of snow), that the greater mass of on-resort skis lends significant performance gains.
 Many strong backcountry skiers choose to tour with all-mountain skis for that reason.

 Best Applications